EXP-code/EXP-container/Docker/README.md

 > [!WARN]
 > The previous EXP Docker images tagged with `latest` are now
 > deprecated.
-The final `22.04` release in the `latest` series is
+Images with the 22.04 release are still available in
+> DockerHub, tagged as `22` and `latest` (for backward compatibility
-> still available in DockerHub but is not recommended.
+> with the original `expbox` script) but are not recommended.
 We are
-> distributing the older ones until the newer ones have been
+> distributing EXP builds with ones until the newer ones have been
 > thoroughly field tested.
 Please grab the latest version of `expbox`
 > [here](https://github.com/EXP-code/EXP-container/blob/main/Docker/expbox)
 > to automatically get the latest image.